Dominic Smith Player Props: Nationals vs. Rockies

-The Washington Nationals and Dominic Smith, who went 2-for-5 with an RBI last time out, battle Austin Gomber and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Washington Nationals and Dominic Smith, who went 2-for-5 with an RBI last time out, take on Ryan Feltner and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with an RBI) against the Rockies.
+He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Rockies.

 Dominic Smith Game Info & Props vs. the Rockies